 Fortunately, there are solutions ahead, but they are not necessarily the ones we might think.

-We’ve attempted the most predictable early solutions with the periodic election of Democrats to our presidency (Clinton, Obama) and other offices.
-But in a deeply plutocratic environment, democrats have to lean to the plutocrats to get anything done.
-They don’t lean to the right.
-Rather, both right and left must always lean to the rich.
+We’ve attempted the most predictable solutions with the periodic election of Democrats to our presidency (Clinton, Obama) and other offices.
+But in a deeply plutocratic environment, Democrats are as hamstrung as Republicans.
+They must serve the rich and the corporations to get anything done.
 As Michael Parenti describes in America Beseiged (1998), the two parties have become increasingly identical as corporate wealth has grown vs. the state.
 Today we have a government of Republicrats and Demopublicans, to use Parenti’s terms, both catering almost exclusively to the interests of the rich.
-Our choices are Coke and Pepsi, and neither seek to empower the middle class.
+Our choices are Coke and Pepsi, and neither typically will or can empower the middle class.

-The election of Trump, a right-populist demagogue, in 2016, is another predictable effort by frustrated middle class voters, particularly those in the South and Midwest, to improve their lot, as the first-level solution of turning to the left has proven ineffective.
-A Trump presidency may be good for big business for a while, and help us roll back some of the more ridiculous political correctness and regressive leftism that we’ve seen from the liberals in recent years, but it will likely do nothing for small business, where we really need the help.
+The election of Trump, a right-populist demagogue, in 2016, was a predictable effort by frustrated middle class voters, particularly those in the South and Midwest, to improve their lot, as the first-level solution of turning to the left has proven ineffective.
+A Trump presidency may be good for big business for a while, and help us roll back some of the more ridiculous political correctness and regressive leftism that we’ve seen from the liberals in recent years, but it will likely just make things worse for small business, where we really need the help.
 We may see at least a media focus on good US jobs and manufacturing, and a long-needed social stigma against corporations doing business here that don’t commit to keeping a strong technical competency here at home.

 In the Trump administration, I would love to see a government body producing, or a subsidy for private production, a series of numbers on the ratio and quality of US jobs provided, per dollar of domestic revenue earned, for every major public and private corporation doing business here.
-But in reality, as a politician, he doesn’t even have that level of power.
-Any such bill would die in committee, and be cited as government “bloat.”
+That would be an example of Trump “walking his talk” in a way that might actually benefit America.
+But in reality, as a politician, he may not even have that level of power.
+Such a bill would likely die in committee, and be attacked by the corporate-owned media.
 It is directly adverse to the interests of the plutocracy.
 Like Reaganomics in the 1980’s and Bush II in the 2000’s, one of the few things we can predict with 99% certainty is that we’ll see even greater wealth distribution to the rich from the rest of society during his administration.